Effect heterogeneity and variable selection for standardizing causal effects to a target population: Effect Homogeneity in Distribution

-Once a selection diagram has been constructed, one can check for transportability of the results by determining whether $Y$ is d-separated from $P$, given some set of measured variables $V$.
-If such d-separation holds, there will exist a transport formula which identifies the causal effect in the target population based on a combination of observed quantities in the study population and observed quantities in the target population.
-If $V$ consists only of baseline covariates, then the transport formula is equal to the standardization formula discussed in the previous section.
+Once a selection diagram has been constructed, one can check for transportability of the results by determining whether $Y$ is d-separated from $P$, given some set of measured covariates $V$, in a manipulated graph where all arrows going into $A$ have been deleted.
+If such d-separation holds in the manipulated selection diagram, there will exist a transport formula which identifies the causal effect in the target population based on a combination of observed quantities in the study population and observed quantities in the target population.
+If $V$ consists only of baseline covariates, then the transport formula is equal to the standardization formula discussed in section 3.1.